ejboettcher/Talk-ProcessingLargeDatawithPandas/README.md

 Python Pandas with smart use of Categories can enable on to reduce the size of your data in memory by up to 90%.

 This repository contains a tutorial and supporting scripts to show case the power of python pandas with categories.

-The tutorial is the file called:
+The tutorial located in the file called:
 * *slides.md*

-## Slides Hosted on a Webserver
+## Tutorial Hosted on a Webserver

 The tutorial is hosted here